SAIL MAKING - Seam Curvature

 With a

-board of this type the amount of curvature produced in the seam depends on 4
+board of the type outlined in the 'Building Board' page the amount of curvature produced in the seam depends on 4

 factors